Tourgito/Skyline_Query/README.md

 <ol>
   <li>Calculate the global skyline in a dataset</li>
-  <li>Calculate the Top-k most dominant skyline poitns in a dataset</li>
+  <li>Calculate the Top-k most dominant global skyline points in a dataset</li>
 </ol>

 # Files